tomwilswood/aitt-w6-ar/README.md

 Next let’s make the experience more exciting by adding our first trackable marker.
 To create an image marker, choose ```Image Target``` from the Vuforia menu.

+When you do this you’ll see a new game object in the hierarchy called ```ImageTarget```.
+Zoom in on this object and take a look at it.
+You should see the picture of the astronaut at the following link.